 Let's start with the basics: What is Tencel made of?
 Tencel, the trade name for Lyocell, comes from cellulose found in wood pulp.
 Manufacturers create it by dissolving sustainably sourced wood pulp and drying it in a process called spinning.
-The wood pulp mixture gets processed into chemically treated fibers, which are then turned into a yarn and woven into a cloth.
+The wood pulp mixture is then treated and turned into yarn.

 How Does Tencel Impact the Environment?

 Tencel’s production leaves a small carbon footprint since the materials used in turning wood into pulp and fiber are reused repeatedly.
 Tencel is produced with a "closed-loop" solvent system, which means that almost no solvent gets dumped into the ecosystem.
 The manufacturing process also does not require bleach that releases toxins into the environment; Lyocell already comes out white when produced.
 Additionally, 100% Lyocell is biodegradable, as it's made from a naturally derived material.